KevinEjiofor/RecipeApp-Frontend/README.md

 # RecipeApp-Frontend

 This project involves building a mobile application for the "Chargie Recipe" platform using React Native.
-The app includes several key screens, each designed to facilitate user interactions and enhance the overall user experience.
+The app allows users to interact with recipes, manage their favorites, and handle authentication processes.

 ## Screens and Components